FindMySchool LogoFindMySchool

 Good

-The sixth form sits at the heart of school life, with 305 students across Years 12 and 13 in a purpose-built facility.
+The sixth form sits central to school life, with 305 students across Years 12 and 13 in a purpose-built facility.
 Boys are admitted to the sixth form, creating a mixed cohort from external applicants.
 Ofsted noted that "girls who join in the sixth form quickly settle in" and are "fully included in the life of the school."

 In the 2024 cohort, 58% of leavers progressed to university.
 The school claims that more than half of university applicants secure places at Russell Group or top twenty institutions, with additional students opting for gap years.
 Oxbridge representation is modest: the school recorded 1 acceptance to Cambridge in recent measurement (from 17 applications), alongside destinations including Durham, Bristol, Exeter, Edinburgh, Birmingham, and Manchester.
 The school also reports consistent medical school entries; in 2024, 12 Year 13 students secured places at medical school, reflecting the strength of the school's MDV (Medical, Dental, Veterinary) pathway within the IVE (Intellectual Vision and Endeavour) programme.